cake-build/cake-vscode/README.md

 There is a short introduction video to the Visual Studio Code Extension for Cake here:

 [![Introduction to Visual Studio Extension for Cake](https://img.youtube.com/vi/zzZuysl3xSg/0.jpg)](https://www.youtube.com/watch?v=zzZuysl3xSg)

+## Thanks

+The NuGet commands which have been added to this extension were based on this excellent work in this [VSCode Extension](https://github.com/jmrog/vscode-nuget-package-manager).
+Rather than modify the projects `.csproj` or `.fsproj` files, the commands in this extension edit the `.cake` and `packages.config` files.
+Our thanks go to [@jmrog](https://github.com/jmrog) for showing how this could be done!